Ypertex/blog/content/articles/improving-chances-with-non-negotiables/index.md

 {{<youtube ZCB-0LWAmxw>}}
 </figure>

-Fair point, so let's use "winning" as synonym to "being successful".
+Fair point, so let's use "winning" as a synonym to "being successful".
 To be *consistently* successful at work you need to know what rules define success so that you can repeatedly achieve it and—according to Simon Sinek—"stay in the game".

 ## Know the Referees

 Unfortunately, there are no strict, clear and stable rules for success at work.
 But there are referees: Your boss or client will tell you how you did.

-In most cases, you will get feedback *afterwards*.
+In most cases, you will get feedback * afterward*.
 There are plenty of approaches however to minimize the risk of learning too late if you are on the right track.
 Some methods try to take all the risk out by defining *upfront* as much in detail as possible.
-Others try to split the larger body of work in smaller parts and getting feedback *throughout*, not only at the end.
+Others try to split the larger body of work into smaller parts and getting feedback *throughout*, not only at the end.

 Of course, these methods depend on a few fragile conditions:

-* Your boss or client really knows what they want.
+* Your boss or client knows what they want.
-* Your boss or client really means what they say.
+* Your boss or client means what they say.
-* You really understand what they mean and want.
+* You understand what they mean and want.

 Given [all the cognitive biases](https://medium.com/better-humans/cognitive-bias-cheat-sheet-55a472476b18) your boss, your client and yourself are subject to as human beings, there's still a high probability that you will ultimately be limited in your success.
-Phrases like "No, that's not what I meant" and "No, that's not how I understood it" may seem all to familiar.
+Phrases like "No, that's not what I meant" and "No, that's not how I understood it" may seem all too familiar.

 {{<figure src="ff6bd63b-abe6-49c8-984f-a8fe07fa4422" cite="[Cognitive Bias Cheat Sheet](https://medium.com/better-humans/cognitive-bias-cheat-sheet-55a472476b18)" transformation="full">}}A map of humans' cognitive biases{{</figure>}}